openstack-archive/fuel-plugin-midonet/doc/content/user-guide.rst

 tasks into the main graph will allow `nsdb` to:

- * Configure _logging_ to see Puppet and MCollective logs related to the tasks from the Fuel Web Console.
+ * Configure _logging_ to see Puppet and MCollective logs related to the tasks from the Fuel Web UI.
  * Access to hiera variables.
  * Access to global variables.
  * Configure the IP addresses for each Fuel network.